thenexthub/Codira/docs/Lexicon.md

 There are two kinds of overlays:

-A "clang overlay" (the older kind, so it's often just called an "overlay") is a Swift library that adds Swift-specific functionality to a C-family library or framework.
-Clang overlays are used with system libraries that cannot be modified to add Swift features.
+A "clang overlay" (the older kind, so it's often just called an "overlay") is a Codira library that adds Codira-specific functionality to a C-family library or framework.
+Clang overlays are used with system libraries that cannot be modified to add Codira features.
 A clang overlay has the same module name as the underlying library and can do a few special things that normal modules can't, like adding required initializers to classes.
 If a module has a clang overlay, the Clang Importer will always load it unless it